benoitc/gunicorn/docs/source/design.rst

 closed after response has been sent (even if you manually add ``Keep-Alive`` or ``Connection: keep-alive`` header in your application).

+The worker `gthread` is a threaded worker.
+It accepts connections in the main loop, accepted connections are added to the thread pool as a connection job.
+On keepalive connections are put back in the loop waiting for an event.
+If no event happen after the keep alive timeout, the connection is closed.

 Async Workers
 -------------